 As I mentioned this book is one of my favorites.
 I agree with the Guardian who said that “there are dozen Italian cookbooks on the market, but The Essentials of Classic Italian Cooking is the only one you need to buy.”
 That’s just so true!
 The book itself is cheap if I compare it to others.
 It’s a big book and has about 700 pages of pure wisdom.
 I have had so much inspiration from that book that I can’t even describe it.

 Mastering the Art of French Cooking by Julia Child ( Volume 1 and 2)

 Who doesn’t love Julia Child?
 Am I right.
 Even if you didn’t like the film Julia & Julia, you might like the book.
 Just all the amazing French cooking techniques that you have only heard of.
 Sometimes I think that it’s almost like a cooking dictionary for French cuisines.
 All the wisdom from French cuisine is here in English.
 You don’t even need to learn French to know more about the cuisine.
-Read some of my posts here, here and here and find out how I have used this book as my inspiration for healthy cooking.

 This one is another Italian cookbook.
 If I could choose only one Italian cookbook, then I would choose the first one I mentioned, but this one is a good one as well.
-Look at my post here to find out how I used this classic cookbook for a little bit healthier pizza.

 Baking with Julia by Julia Child (written by Dorien Greenspan)

 Just a classic book for everyone who loves to bake.
 “This is the resource you’ll turn to again and again for all your baking needs.”
 I use it as an inspiration for my healthy baking.
 All the good techniques are there.